Rehabilitation from Cancer

 - Outpatient therapy will focus on higher-level activities that will lead to independent living.

-Please contact Lancaster Regional with any questions you may have about our rehabilitation services or to schedule an appointment at the following numbers:
+Please contact us with any questions you may have about our rehabilitation services: